-This study is a multicenter, multinational, randomized, double-blind, placebo-controlled, parallel-group study of E5501 in men and women >= 18 years who have cITP.
-Approximately 84 subjects who meet all the eligibility requirements will be randomized into the study.
-Splenectomized subjects must make up at least 35% of the study population, therefore, when enrollment of nonsplenectomized subjects reaches 65%, enrollment of those subjects will be stopped.
+This is a multicenter, multinational, randomized, double-blind, active-controlled, parallel-group study of E5501 in men and women >= 18 years of age who have cITP.
+Approximately 286 subjects who meet all the eligibility requirements will be randomized.
+Splenectomized subjects must make up at least 35% of the study population.
+Therefore, when enrollment of nonsplenectomized subjects reaches 65%, the enrollment of those subjects will be stopped.
 The Screening Visit and Day 1 Baseline/Randomization Visit platelet counts will be averaged to obtain the baseline platelet count value.
 The two samples must be obtained >= 48 hours and <= 2 weeks apart and the results must be available prior to randomization.
+Therefore, an additional screening platelet count may be required due to issues with scheduling.

-No single platelet count should be $> 35 \times 109$ /L. Subjects will be centrally stratified at time of randomization by splenectomy status and baseline platelet count ($<=15 \times 109$ /L or >15 to $<30 \times 109$ /L), and use of concomitant ITP medication (i.e., yes or no for the use of concomitant TP medication) at baseline, and will be randomized by an Interactive Voice and Web Response System (IxRS) to receive either E5501 or placebo in a 2:1 ratio in double-blind fashion.
-Subjects will receive blinded therapy at a starting dose of 20 mg E5501 or placebo once daily.
-Subjects will be allowed to have their dose titrated up (maximum dose 40 mg for E5501 or matching placebo) or down (minimum dose 5 mg for E5501 or matching placebo) in accordance with their individual responses to study drug; a placebo titration will be used to maintain the blind.
-The overall goal of any dose modification will be to maintain the peripheral platelet count at levels $>= 50 \times 109/L$ and $<= 150 \times 109/L$, and to decrease the need for ITP-directed concomitant medications, if possible.
+No single platelet count should be > 35 x 109/L. Subjects will be centrally stratified at time of randomization by splenectomy status, baseline platelet count (<=15 x 109/L or >15 to <30 x 109/L), and use of concomitant ITP medication (i.e., yes or no for the use of concomitant ITP medication) at baseline, and will be randomized by an Interactive Voice and Web Response System (IxRS) to receive either double-blind E5501 or eltrombopag in a 1:1 ratio.
+Subjects will receive blinded therapy at a starting dose of 20-mg E5501 once daily or 50-mg eltrombopag once daily.
+Subjects will be allowed to have their dose titrated up (maximum dose 40 mg for E5501 and 75 mg for eltrombopag) or down (minimum dose 5 mg for E5501 and 25 mg for eltrombopag) in accordance with their individual response to study drug.
+The overall goal of any dose modification will be to maintain the platelet count at levels >= $50 \times 109/L$ and <= $150 \times 109/L$, and to decrease the need for concomitant ITP medications.

-The study will consist of three phases: Prerandomization, Randomization (Core study), and the Extension.
+The study will consist of three phases: Prerandomization, Randomization (Core Study), and the Extension.
 The Prerandomization Phase will have one Screening Period (up to 4 weeks).

-The Randomization Phase (Core Study) will have six periods: Baseline /Randomization (1 day), Titration (6 weeks), Concomitant ITP Medication Reduction (12 weeks), Maintenance (8 weeks including the End-of-Treatment [EOT] Visit [Visit 22]), Dose-tapering (up to 4 weeks), and Follow-up (30 days).
+The Randomization Phase (Core Study) will have six periods: Baseline/Randomization (1 day), Titration (6 weeks), Concomitant ITP Medication Reduction (12 weeks), Maintenance (8 weeks including the End-of-treatment [EOT] Visit [Visit 22]), Dose-tapering (up to 4 weeks), and Follow-up (30 days).
 Dose-tapering and Follow-up are required only for those subjects not continuing into the Extension Phase.

-The Extension Phase will consist of four periods: Conversion (6 weeks), Maintenance Period/Concomitant ITP Medication Reduction Period (90 weeks), Dose-tapering (up to 4 weeks), and Follow up (30 days).
+The Extension Phase will consist of four periods: Conversion (6 weeks), Maintenance Period/Concomitant ITP Medication Reduction Period (98 weeks), Dose-tapering (up to 4 weeks), and Follow-up (30 days).